Key Quote

 Technique 1 — LITOTES / DAMNING UNDERSTATEMENT

-The adjective 'tolerable' is devastatingly dismissive — it means 'barely acceptable', reducing Elizabeth from a person to a barely passing grade.
-The construction 'not handsome enough to tempt me' is a litotes (understatement through negation) that positions Darcy as the arbiter (judge) of beauty, with Elizabeth failing to meet his standard.
+The adjective 'tolerable' is devastatingly dismissivedismissive — Treating something as unworthy of consideration — it means 'barely acceptable', reducing Elizabeth from a person to a barely passing grade.
+The construction 'not handsome enough to tempt me' is a litoteslitotes — Understatement through negation, used for ironic or dismissive effect that positions Darcy as the arbiter (judge) of beauty, with Elizabeth failing to meet his standard.
 The comma after 'tolerable' creates a calculated pause before the rejection, as though he has considered the matter and found it wanting.

 The word 'tempt' carries moral and even biblical connotations — as though Elizabeth's role is to tempt Darcy into lowering his standards, and she has failed even at this.
 Shakespeare associates female beauty with temptation; Austen's Darcy inherits this patriarchal gaze but the novel will systematically dismantle it.